It’s Easter today and I’ve been thinking.

 We also poked tiny pin-holes in eggs, blew out the insides (probably saving them to cook later), and colored the eggshells with food coloring in water.

-When my oldest was about three years old, we were invited to be a part of our very first Easter egg hunt.
+When my oldest son was about three years old (and the youngest was around one), we were invited to be a part of our very first Easter egg hunt.
 It was a very special outdoor gathering at a church friend’s farm home.
 The party consisted of an outdoor picnic and Easter egg hunt in their back yard (my childhood dream!).

 So every year on the Saturday before Easter Sunday (except for one during which we were away on vacation), we enjoyed this wonderful time of food, friends, and outdoor egg-hunting fun.
 Over time, the size of the event grew along with the age of our kids.
 The egg hunt grew to include the adjacent fields, and eventually, the big kids ended up looking for eggs all the way out in the woods, or decided to help hand out the extra candy and prizes to the little ones.